+Conversely, bosses who are flexible, adaptable, and trust their teams end up creating a culture of empowered employees.
+These leaders trust employees to make decisions that are in the best interests of the company.
+Employees then trust that they have the freedom and flexibility to execute their job requirements effectively.
 Employee empowerment is the ultimate sign of trust in an organization.
-Leaders trust employees to make decisions that are in the best interests of the company, and employees trust that they have the freedom and flexibility to execute their job requirements effectively.

 Let’s talk about what employee empowerment is and what it looks like in the workplace.

 Employee empowerment is a belief that employees should be provided the autonomy and resources needed to perform their role to the best of their abilities.
 It also includes an expectation that employees are given opportunities for further skill development and career advancement.

 A number of benefits are associated with employee empowerment, and these benefits are often advantageous for the business itself as well as for the individual employees.

 In fact, a meta-analysis of workplace empowerment revealed that employee empowerment leads to greater retention.
 Furthermore, empowered employees are more satisfied with their job and committed to the organization.

 In a 2019 study from the International Research Journal of Business Studies, researchers found that employee empowerment leads to improved communication between employees and managers.
 Not only that, it also fosters growth of interpersonal skills and increased quality awareness.
 Creativity levels are also higher where employees are empowered.

 What is the Key to Successful Employee Empowerment?

 Employee empowerment is quite literally the antidote to micromanagement.
 Employees can't be empowered if they're micromanaged, and micromanaging kills trust.

 In order for employees to be empowered, it requires a specific mindset at every level of an organization.
 Leaders must believe that employees are capable of making decisions and don’t require constant supervision to be successful.